Morkaleb/CQRS-With-Custom-EventStore/README.md

  Done <br/>
   //Synchronous Application of events from EVENTSTORE.json on start is now forced, events hit the readmodels in the right order. <br/>
+  //Readmodels are now automatically registered on startup. <br/>